-“I was almost a school shooter…In a moment of pain and anger I almost committed a terrible atrocity.
-My family was angry, violent and drug addicted.
-The bullies at school didn’t help either.”
-These lines opened one of the greatest speeches I’ve listened to about love.
-Tell me that you aren’t curious about this speech now (I’ve given the link in one of the techniques below).
-This is why it’s important every speaker knows how to start a speech powerfully.
-It creates inspires curiosity, and tells your audience “This speaker is going to deliver value”
+“I was almost a school shooter…In a moment of pain and anger I almost committed a terrible atrocity… My family was angry, violent and drug addicted… The bullies at school didn’t help either.”
+These lines opened one of the greatest speeches I’ve heard about love.
+Tell me that you aren’t curious about this speech now (Link to the speech shared at the bottom).
+Lines like this led me to a deep research on the techniques of how to start a speech.

-You can find articles online with a number of opening techniques.
-Lists can range from 3 to a staggering 99.
-While some articles share great techniques here and there, I haven’t found a single one that condenses the principles of speech openings.
+There are enough articles you’ll find online with a plethora of opening techniques.
+Lists can range from 3 to a staggering 99 techniques.
+While some articles share great techniques, I haven’t found a single one that condenses the principles of speech openings.

-If you’ve ever studied public speaking, this should be the first technique they teach you on how to open a speech.
+If you’ve ever studied public speaking, this should be the first thing you learn opening or how to start a speech.

-A questions is the most common, yet timeless art of opening a speech.
+A question is the most common, yet timeless art of opening a speech.
 Designed well, it can engage the audience immediately, stir up emotion, and build anticipation.

 There are three keys to design an open-ended question successfully.

-If you want to inspire: make the question intriguing by appealing to the dominant emotion of your audience.
+If you want to inspire – make the question intriguing by appealing to a person’s core emotions.